TypeStrong/dts-bundle/README.md

 	// base directory to be used for discovering type declarations (i.e. from this project itself)
 	// - default: dirname of main
 	baseDir: 'build',
 	// path of output file.
 Is relative from baseDir but you can use absolute paths.
-If start with "~/" then is relative to current path.
+    // if starts with "~/" then is relative to current path.
 See https://github.com/TypeStrong/dts-bundle/issues/26
+    //  ^ *** Experimental, TEST NEEDED
 	// - default: "<baseDir>/<name>.d.ts"
 	out: 'dist/cool-project.d.ts',
 	// include typings outside of the 'baseDir' (i.e. like node.d.ts)